Lionhearted: Background and composition

+On the track list, "Lionhearted" is chronologically the first track on Worlds with a faster tempo.
+It is an energetic, upbeat pop song, with stadium-crowd-sounding sections.
+With a similar sonic feel to the previous single "Sad Machine", "Lionhearted" was noted by critics such as Chris DeVille to combine Robinson's electro house with a space-y synthpop and dance-pop style inspired by other indie electronic acts, such as Passion Pit, M83 and Holy Ghost!.

 Release and reception

-On June 3, 2014, "Lionhearted" was premiered by Stereogum and at BBC Radio 1, where DJ Zane Lowe called it "the hottest record in the world".
+On June 3, 2014, "Lionhearted" premiered on Stereogum and at BBC Radio 1, where DJ Zane Lowe called it "the hottest record in the world".
 It was officially released as the album's third single on June 17, accompanied by a music video which features Robinson and a group of women "wreak[ing] havoc around the city streets, resulting in an eruption of [color]", according to Mixmags Carré Orenstein.
 Remixes of the song were released as a remix EP on July 15, 2014, and later in a limited edition box set of Worlds.
 A remix by Point Point appeared on Worlds Remixed (2015).